Updated July 23rd, 2019

 - Is there an accent wall or any murals in the house?

 - Have you lived in the home for over five years?

 - Are you a smoker?

-If you answered yes to any of these questions, you should paint your house before selling it if you want to attract more buyers.
+If you answered yes to any of these questions, you should consider painting your house before selling it if you want to attract more buyers.